 Divorce mediation allows couples who want to face divorce with civility and respect an alternative to traditionally mediated divorce.
 Even in cases where couples find it difficult to communicate without conflict, mediation can offer an effective process each party can use to reach fair agreements about every area of divorce.

 Mediation can be exceptionally useful to divorcing couples with children, because it often allows parents to work out divorce terms in a fair, responsible way that can be less harmful to children than a winner-take-all approach.
-However, even couples without children may find mediation useful, especially when it comes to dividing property.
+However, even couples without children may find divorce mediation in Belleville useful, especially when it comes to dividing property.